Looks Like a Home — Works Like a Business

 What the Property Actually Is

-Built circa 1909 in the heart of historic Dunn, the main residence spans nearly 6,500 square feet — 12-foot ceilings, formal living spaces, a grand foyer, and Victorian architectural character that cannot be replicated in new construction.
+Built in the early 1900s in the heart of historic Dunn, the main residence spans nearly 6,500 square feet — 12-foot ceilings, formal living spaces, a grand foyer, and Victorian architectural character that cannot be replicated in new construction.

 The infrastructure includes: